nxskok/pasias/docs/10-analysis-of-variance.md

 Note that `amount` is text, not a factor.
 Does this matter?
 We'll see.

-This is entirely the kind of situation where you need `gather`, so get used to seeing where it will be useful.
+This is entirely the kind of situation where you need `pivot_longer`, so get used to seeing where it will be useful.